Festive French seats are live for travel between Dec 14 to early Jan* – book in advance to save! Ho, ho, gooo…

 Deutsche Bahn

-FAQs about the train journey from Gotha to Essen Hbf
+What do people frequently ask about the train journey from Gotha to Essen Hbf?

 Want to know more about your journey from Gotha to Essen Hbf?
 We've compiled some of the most frequently asked questions by our customers to help you plan your journey.